This article about climbing cams is part of the book - Trad Climbing Basics.

 Cams are reliable and versatile pieces of trad protection that are designed to be placed in parallel sided cracks, where nuts won't work.

 A cam has three or four lobes mounted on an axle.
 Each lobe is shaped according to a mathematical logarithmic spiral, so the angle between the lobes and the rock is always the same, no matter how retracted the cam lobes are.
 This means that the cam will work at any point of it's size range (more on this later).

-When you place a cam, its springs keep the lobes pressing out on the sides of the crack, creating just enough friction to keep it in place.
-Because cams rely on this friction to stay in position, make sure to only place them in clean, dry cracks.
-Mud, water or ice reduces the friction and can cause the cam to slide out during a fall.
+When you place a cam, the springs cause the lobes to press out on the sides of the crack, creating just enough friction to keep it in position.
+Because cams rely on this friction, make sure to only place them in clean, dry cracks.
+Mud, dust, water or ice reduces the friction and can cause the cam to slide out during a fall.

 How To Place Climbing Cams

 Pull the trigger to retract the cam lobes and slot it into the crack.

 Release the trigger to allow the lobes to open up and make contact with the sides of the crack.

 If the lobes open up all the way, try a bigger size.

 This is the ideal cam size for the crack it is in.

 The strongest and optimal placement is within the middle section of the cam’s range of movement.
 You should aim to place every cam like this.